RomlinGroup/Flatpack/README.md

 ## Ready-to-assemble AI

+Welcome, brave explorer!
+We are still in stealth mode (of sorts), but we are glad you found us.

 Flatpack is an open-source project built around micro language models (ranging from 10 million to 10 billion parameters).
 It started as a way to standardise our internal process of working with artificial intelligence (AI) and machine learning (ML) but pivoted to become a decentralised and open-source platform entirely dedicated to micro language models and model compression for hyperautomatisation.

-We are still in stealth mode, so if you somehow managed to find this page, we salute you.

 ## Elevator pitch